 I am a conspiracy theorist.
 But I've grown to view the fixation on the Bavarian Illuminati as a bit of a distraction.
 They are relevant, but I think the greater narrative is less that they took over Freemasonry and more that older agendas within Freemasonry hijacked their methods.
 I've alluded to much of this before in Illuminati Vs Esoteric Freemasonry.

 The source of the Conspiracy I believe in is British Freemasonry, and related institutions of the British Occult.
 I find it suspicions that England's Monarchy was the only one never toppled by the Masonic manipulated Revolutions of the late 18th and 19th Centuries.
-Given how Organized Freemasonry began in Britain and then spread to other regions.
-A fact I make a point of when talking about in England and Egypt.
+Given how Organized Freemasonry began in Britain and then spread to other regions from there.
+A fact I make a point of talking about in England and Egypt.

 1717 is the year the Premier Grand Lodge of England was founded.
 The same year George I became King establishing the House of Hanover.
 In the party system of England at that time the Whig Party was the party that was most allied with King George himself.
 It's interesting then how many notable Freemasons of this period, including Grand Masters, were Whigs.
 Philip Wharton was the most notable exception, he was an Early Grand Master, but was a Jacobite rather then a Whig.
 He also founded the original Hellfire Club, which has no provable connection to the more famous one.

 Sir Robert Walpole was a Freemason, in fact it seems the Masons sometimes met in his residence.